 Vigilante justice has increased in rural areas, resulting in lynching suspected child kidnappers and other suspected criminals.
 Avoid large crowds and gatherings because of the potential for violence.

 Demonstrations and political tensions

-The current political situation has heightened tensions throughout the country.
-Demonstrations are a regular occurrence and may intensify in the lead up to the presidential runoff elections scheduled for October 25, 2015.
-Demonstrations and gatherings may cause significant disruptions to traffic and public transportation, and have the potential to suddenly turn violent with little or no notice.
+Demonstrations are a regular occurrence and may cause significant disruptions to traffic and public transportation.
+They have the potential to suddenly turn violent with little or no notice.
 Avoid all demonstrations and large gatherings, follow the advice of local authorities and monitor local media.